On this page

 The Pensions Regulator is required under EU law to provide the following information to the European Insurance and Occupational Pensions Authority (EIOPA) which will then be published on their register: the name, address, cross-border status, and host country or countries of the pension schemes in the regulator’s register.
 The EIOPA public register of European occupational pension schemes is updated annually and available to view on the EIOPA website.

-The Trustee toolkit is hosted on our behalf by a third party.
+The education portals are hosted on our behalf by a third party.
 The third party has been carefully selected by the regulator, and is contractually bound to handle your information in the same manner as the regulator.

 We use 'cookies' which are pieces of data created and stored on your hard drive when you use our online services.

 The services and website and all the materials contained in it are protected by intellectual property rights, including copyright, and either belong to the regulator or are licensed to it to use.
 Materials include, but are not limited to, the design, layout, look, appearance, graphics and documents on the website, as well as other content.

 We have made the services and website available to you for your own personal non-commercial use.
 We may modify, withdraw or deny access to this website at any time.

 Any use of materials on this website including but not limited to reproduction for any purpose and modification, distribution or republication should acknowledge the regulator as the source and will be subject to intellectual property rights that attach to such materials.

 The education portals – the information provided in modules, tutorials and other learning resources on this website are provided solely as an educational tool.

 Whilst every effort is made by the regulator (and its authorised subcontractors) to keep secure information submitted to you, you accept the risk that data transmitted electronically via this website or otherwise may be intercepted before reaching its intended destination or accessed by unauthorised third parties and may be exploited unlawfully by such parties.